Bottom Fishing

 #3 – Techno-Fundamental Approach

 Investors can also use a mix of technical and fundamental analysis, called the techno-fundamental approach, to invest in beaten-down assets.
 In this technique, investors will generally screen their universe of investments using technical criteria and then screen the results using fundamental parameters to further shorten the list before picking their investment candidates.
-This technique is highly successful and effective as it can toss out some interesting opportunities which can be missed while using only technical or fundamental screeners.
+This technique is highly successful and effective as it can toss out some interesting opportunities that can be missed while using only technical or fundamental screeners.

 Frequently Asked Questions (FAQs)